The following error is shown in the CoreSystem debug log when the log fills up:

 $ ./ssoadm update-server-cfg -s [serverName] -u [adminID] -f [passwordfile] -a org.forgerock.services.cts.store.location=default

 replacing [serverName], [adminID] and [passwordfile] with appropriate values.
 You can use default for [serverName] if you want to change the Default Server Settings.

 Correct the root cause: Depending on whether you made any configuration changes or not, you should:

 - Ensure the CTS token store is up and running prior to starting OpenAM.

 - Ensure OpenAM can communicate with the OpenDJ server running CTS.

 - Correct your misconfiguration / revert the recent configuration change you made.
-A good way of doing this is via ssoadm using the commands detailed in How do I configure an external CTS token store in AM/OpenAM (All versions) using ssoadm? or by restoring a backup taken prior to making your configuration changes.
+A good way of doing this is via ssoadm using the commands detailed in How do I configure an external CTS token store in AM/OpenAM (All versions) using Amster or ssoadm? or by restoring a backup taken prior to making your configuration changes.